stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 Notice here how the author of this paragraph uses `signal phrases` and `citations` to distinguish his voice from the two source texts he is using.
 The student announces that he is borrowing words or ideas (in the form of quotations, summary, or paraphrase) with a signal phrase and the author's name, then bookends the borrowing with a citation.
-The paragraph concludes with the student transitioning from the source texts to his own thoughts, posing a series of questions that he will try to answer in the reminder of the paper. *This move is a foundational building block of all academic writing*.
+The paragraph concludes with the student transitioning from the source texts to his own thoughts, posing a series of questions that he will try to answer in the reminder of the paper. *The moves on display here are the foundational building blocks of all academic writing*.
 This is one of the more important skills to master for success in academic writing contexts.

 We can represent this important tactic with the following formula:

-- <span class="highlight">**signal phrase + borrowed text/idea + citation**.</span>
+- <span class="highlight">**Signal phrase + borrowed text/idea + citation**.</span>

 # Quotation